rgwch/webelexis/doc/developer.md

 Webelexis-Server uses [Knex](http://knexjs.org) as a persistence layer and thus is able to work with all database systems supported by Knex.
 The configuration of the database is  in server/config/*.json and the decision which database to use is configured in /server/src/knex.js.

+## General Layout and where to start - Client

+Let's diskuss the startup and login first (all in the src folder):

+The Application's life cycle starts with main.ts.
+Aurelia configuration finds place and then, control proceeds to app.ts.
+App.ts implicitely initiates a Session (by injecting the Session Singleton in the constructor).
+Then it loads metadata about the running system from the server and configures the router.
+The AuthorizeStep class at the bottom of the file is called before routing and tries to get the logged in user.
+If a valid JWT token is in LokalStorage, Session will retrieve that token and log the respective user in.
+If this doesn't succeed, AuthorizeStep redirects the router to the login-page.

+The Login Page (src/routes/user/login) operates in two modes: If the server runs in "testing" mode, then it has created an "admin", "user@webelexis.ch" and "guest@webelexis.ch" with the passwords "admin", "user" and "guest".
+In this case, the client offers to login by simply pressing a button.
+If the server runs in productive mode, a login page is presented.

+If a logged-in user was found or login succeds, the default page (routes/dispatch) is created.
+The page consists of a lefgt and a right part which are set individually by an aurelia compose pattern.
+(See rooutes/dispatch/left and routes/dispatch/right)

 ## DataSource and DataService